Select Page

 What does an indexer earn?

 You may be wondering what an indexer earns.
 It depends–on how much time you can put into your business, on your level of expertise, and on your professional abilities to go after business and be well-paid.
-Usual rates are per book page, at a rate of about $2.50 to $4.00 per page.
-Figuring up, you will be getting anywhere from $750 to $1,200 for doing the index for a 300-page book.
-Rates vary and can be higher for very complex or specialized material and as you gain experience.
-There are indexers who earn more than $100,000.
-Granted, they work full-time and work hard, but the possibility is there.
+Usual rates are per book page, at a rate of about $3.50 to $5.50 per page.
+That means you could make anywhere from $1,050 to $1,650 for doing the index for a 300-page book.
+Rates vary and can be higher for very complex or specialized material and as you gain experience..
 Your annual earnings will vary depending on both your rates and the volume of work you do in a year.

 Ebooks and indexing

-Historically, indexing of books was where this all started.
+Historically, indexing of traditionally printed books was where this all started.
 But as we march into the digital future, there are other materials that need indexes also.
-E-books frequently don’t have indexes, but they certainly can, and should.
-Non-fiction and scholarly e-books lose value without indexes, and it isn’t difficult to provide indexes for them.
-This is cutting edge--a new segment of the field.
+Ebooks frequently don’t have indexes, but they certainly can, and should.
 Databases, on-line materials, and websites also need indexes, and there is software available for this kind of indexing also.
 Corporate materials, legal documents, and catalogs need indexes.
 So although book indexing is the traditional form of indexing, there are many possibilities now within the field, some of them very modern and involving digital media.

-There is an active community of indexers in cyberspace, bolstered by a professional organization–the American Society for Indexing (ASI) www.asindexing.org.
-There are listserves (more than one) for chatting, problem solving, and advice.
+There is an active community of indexers in cyberspace, bolstered by a professional organization–the American Society for Indexing (ASI)www.asindexing.org.
+There are discussion lists (more than one) for chatting, problem solving, and advice.
 There are ASI webinars, conferences, and chapters and chapter events.
 And there is a good body of literature (books especially) available for continuing professional development.

-Janet Perlman has been providing publishers with quality indexes as Southwest Indexing for more than 25 years.
+Janet Perlman has been providing publishers with quality indexes as Southwest Indexing for more than 35 years.
 Her dual specialties are science-based and engineering books, and Spanish-language materials.
 Janet has served the American Society for Indexing for many years, both locally in Arizona and at the national level.
-She was a former Treasurer of ASI.
+She is a former Treasurer of ASI.

 Janet has presented many indexing workshops and is also an author.
 Besides articles in professional publications, she has published Running An Indexing Business (Information Today Inc., 2002), Index it Right, Vol. 2 (Information Today Inc., 2009, with Enid Zafran), and Indexing Tactics and Tidbits: An A to Z Guide (Information Today Inc., 2016).